bashtage/randomgen/doc/source/index.rst

   rg.standard_normal()

-Seeds can be passed to any of the basic RNGs.
+Seeds can be passed to any of the bit generators.
 Here :class:`~randomgen.mt19937.MT19937` is used and the :class:`~randomgen.generator.Generator` is accessed via the property :attr:`~randomgen.mt19937.MT19937.generator`.